 Activate retargeting

-Target visitors who have not yet converted
+Reapproach visitors who haven't yet converted

 Make first optimizations

-Which pages have the highest conversion rates?
+Which pages have the highest conversion rate?

 Which channels deliver the most qualified leads?